m3rcer/m3rcer.github.io/_posts/coding/python/ARPDetector/2021-08-14-ARPDetector.md

 ## This is a python script that detects ARP Cache Poisoning.

-- This script sniffs for ARP responses and compares the 'hwsrc' attribute of the response to the original MAC address (found using the previously defined 'get_mac()' module), and if any changes were detected would confirm ARP Cache Poisoning.
+- This script sniffs for ARP responses and compares the `hwsrc` attribute of the response to the original MAC address (found using the previously defined `get_mac()` module), and if any changes were detected would confirm ARP Cache Poisoning.

 ### Code: